Preschool For All: Provider Frequently Asked Questions

 What is the difference between the Pathways Program & Pilot Sites?

 The Pathways Program helps providers get ready to apply for contracted slots through individualized coaching and supports.
-Pilot Sites already meet most of Preschool for All requirements and are ready for contracted slots.
+Pilot Sites already meet most of the Preschool for All requirements and are ready for contracted slots.
 Pilot Sites will help Preschool for All plan program details in the early years of implementation.

 Which providers are chosen first?